Tax-Deferred Cash Out

 Rescue of Failing 1031 Exchange

 A real estate investor sold a property in a 1031 exchange, expecting to defer her large capital gains, but underestimated how long it would take to find suitable replacement property.
 One month into the 45-day replacement property period she realized that it was likely that the exchange could not be completed to her satisfaction.
 She looked to her CPA for options that would preserve her capital gains tax deferral.
-The CPA, having attended one of our webinars, knew of monetized installment sales and contact us to explore options for his client.
+The CPA, having attended one of our webinars, knew of tax-deferred cash outs and contact us to explore options for his client.

 Facts and Circumstances